 Speak with an Experienced San Diego Dog Bite Attorney Today

-Injury Trial Lawyers offers free consultations to dog bite victims.
+Injury Trial Lawyers, APC offers free consultations to dog bite victims.
 We do not charge legal fees unless we win.

-If a dog has attacked you or a loved one, call San Diego dog bite attorney Curtis Quay at Injury Trial Lawyers, APC today.
+If a dog has attacked you or a loved one, call San Diego dog bite attorney Richard Morse at Injury Trial Lawyers, APC today.
 We will aggressively defend your rights and get you the compensation you deserve.